Competition & Conflict

 Beyond Competition

-Overcoming the competitive spirit can seem to be an uphill struggle.
+But overcoming the competitive spirit can seem to be an uphill struggle.
 We might conclude that avoiding competition is unrealistic, an idealistic delusion, or even a smokescreen for weakness.
 We join our peers in agreement that competition is the normal state.
 We redouble our efforts to prevail.

 Perhaps none of us can individually change the world, but we can change ourselves.
-We can make space to process our experiences, practise qigong, and seek any necessary professional support, and our deeper insecurities and swirling thoughts will start to settle and clear.
+We can make space to process our own negative experiences of performing, and of competitive criticism.
+As we do so, our deeper insecurities and swirling thoughts can start to settle and clear.
+Making peace with ourselves, we understand:

 We don’t need to beat others to have personal value.